opsgang/libs/bash/std/functions.md

 ### semver\_a\_ge\_b()

 compares 2 semver strs and returns success if arg1 is >= arg2.

 Any leading 'v' is stripped before comparison.
+Works with prerelease and metadata info.

+_Returns 2 on arg err_

 #### Example